For urgent consular assistance call

 Areas affected by war include:

-The condition and stability of the weapons is unknown.
+The condition and stability of the weapons are unknown.

 Get local advice before you travel to these areas.
 Take care when hiking, boating or diving.